avishaan/quippics/docs/RouteInfo.md

 ----------------------
 Routes here are related to creating, reading challenges.

-####GET '/v1/users/:uid/challenges/page/:page'
+####Lists the challenges where the user is the owner, invited to, or public
-Lists the challenges where the user is the owner, invited to, or public
+GET '/v1/users/:uid/challenges/page/:page'

 Example Response
 ```